 Update: Jay has related thoughts.

-Glenn wants to know what the Democrat’s plan is for Iraq, as opposed to their simple sniping from the sidelines.
+Glenn to know what the Democrat’s plan is for Iraq, as opposed to their simple sniping from the sidelines.

 Why, it’s right here, of course!

 That’s the page on John Kerry’s web site that you get when you click on “Iraq Plan for Peace” on his home page.
 And it outlines “precisely” what Kerry believes we should do, as outlined in two speeches at the Brookings Institution (oooooh!) and the Council on Foreign Relations (aaaaah!).

 I’ll save you the trouble of reading them (although read them you should).
 Kerry’s plan for saving Iraq is to get the U.N. to pass a resolution, of course!
 And place the entire operation “under a UN umbrella”.

 Hey, makes sense to me.
 Should solve all of our problems, since after all, we know that the enemies we are fighting in Iraq have great respect for the United Nations.